MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/InstallingAndServicing.md

 Publishing an update to store is simple.

-1. In the Windows Dev Center, create a new App Submission for the app to be updated
+1. In the Windows Dev Center, create a new App Submission for the app to be updated.
 2. In Visual Studio, package the app as done earlier in Step 2 in the _Publish UWP App to Universal Store_ section.

 > [!IMPORTANT]
 > Be sure to increment the version number for each new package.
 3. Upload the package to Windows Dev Center under the new submission and submit.
-4. After successful app certification process, the devices will receive the published version as updates.
+4. After a successful app certification process, the devices will receive the published version as updates.

 > [!NOTE]
 > App updates on devices can take up to 24 hours to receive latest version.